-The District's water quality criterion is more stringent than the TBEL, therefore will be required in this permit. pH will be discussed in further detail below.
+The District's water quality criterion for pH is more stringent than the TBEL.
+As a result, the permit sets the effluent limit for pH to be between 6.0 - 8.5 SU using the water quality criteria. pH is discussed in further detail below.